SarahZimmermann-Schmutzler/v-server-setup/README.md

 It is used to encrypt messages that can only be decrypted with the corresponding private key.

 #### Procedure
-1. Open the program *Git Bash* as admin
+1. Open the program **Git Bash** as admin.

-2. Create a ED25519 SSH-Key pair (more secure than RSA SSH-Key pair)
+2. Create a ED25519 SSH-Key pair (more secure than RSA SSH-Key pair).
 >`ssh-keygen -t ed25519`
 choose to use a password or not

 ### Store the SSH-Key on your VM
-You can login to your vm without crating a SSH-Key.
+You can login to your VM without crating a SSH-Key.
 But then you always need the password and that is laborious and insecure (by the way).
 Why?
 Basically every password can be bruteforced.
 > `i: A brute force attack is a method in which an attacker systematically tries all possible combinations of passwords to find the right combination and gain unauthorized access to a system or account.`

-That's why we want to store the SSH-Key on the vm so that we can login with it instead of a password.
+That's why we want to store the SSH-Key on the VM so that we can login with it instead of a password.

 #### Procedure
-copy your public SSH-Key
+1. Copy your public SSH-Key.
-    `ssh-copy-id -i path/to/your/id_ed25519.pub user_vm@ip-address_vm`
+> `ssh-copy-id -i path/to/your/id_ed25519.pub user_vm@ip-address_vm`

-at best the public SSH-Key is now stored in `~/.ssh/authorized_keys` - or not...
+At best the public SSH-Key is now stored in `~/.ssh/authorized_keys` - or not...
 Why?
 Honestly I don't know.
-    i: Note from the future: Maybe the problem were the wrong question marks.
+> `i: Note from the future: Maybe the problem were the wrong question marks.
 I prewrote the command in MSWord and ChatGPT told me, that they are graphic question marks then.
-So don't do that.
+So don't do that.`

-copy the public SSH-Key after displey it with:
+1. Copy the public SSH-Key manually after displaying it:
-    `cat ~/.ssh/id_ed25519.pub`
+> `cat ~/.ssh/id_ed25519.pub`

-login to your vm
+2. Login to your VM.
-    `ssh user_vm@ip-address_vm`
+> `ssh user_vm@ip-address_vm`
 enter your password

-at best the vm environment has opened
+At best the vm environment has opened.
-add the SSH-Key to the file authorized_keys and save it
+3. Add the SSH-Key to the file authorized_keys and save it.
-    `sudo nano ~/.ssh/authorized_keys`
+> `sudo nano ~/.ssh/authorized_keys`

-after you logged out from your VM with `logout` or `exit`, you can now login with `ssh user_vm@ip-address_vm` and without password
+After you logged out from your VM with `logout` or `exit`, you can now login with `ssh user_vm@ip-address_vm` and without password.

 ### Deactivate the possebility to login with a password
 Now we want that NOBODY could login to our VM with a username password combination.